nehagjoshi/nehajoshi.dev/content/post/leadership_skills.md

                |Take their time           |    Outspoken           |
 ```
 # Types of people
-- [-] Peoples personalities vary.
+- [-] Personalities vary.
 - [-] Need to adapt to the different personalities
-- [-] Manage peopledepending on which type they fall into
+- [-] Manage people depending on which type they fall into

 #### [1] Analytical:
 - |==== (1) Intereseted in some amount of security.